-- a.
-Name of person reporting - b.
-Location of the incident - c.
-Nature of the incident personal injury, environmental, property damage, fire, explosion, equipment damage or a dangerous occurrence. - d.
-Status of the site and personnel involved. - e.
-Emergency services required. - f.
-Names of all parties involved. - g.
-Date and time of occurrence. - 4.
-Once the circumstances of an incident have been stabilized, the appropriate level of investigation should be initiated by both Veren Inc. and the contractor. - 5.
-The contractors Incident investigation process should determine the cause of the incident along with action items to prevent future incidents.
-This will be completed in a timely manner and forwarded to the Veren Inc. representative or Veren Inc. H&S advisor. - 6.
-Veren Inc. reserves the right to participate on a contractors' investigation team or to perform an independent investigation.
-All SIF and SIF potentials will be investigated by Veren Inc. H&S Department. - 7.
+- a) Name of person reporting - b) Location of the incident - c) Nature of the incident personal injury, environmental, property damage, fire, explosion, equipment damage, or a dangerous occurrence. - d) Status of the site and personnel involved.

+- e) Years of experience of the people involved. - f) Emergency services required. - g) Names of all parties involved. - h) Date and time of occurrence. - 4.
+Once the circumstances of an incident have been stabilized, the appropriate level of investigation should be initiated by both Veren and the contractor. - 5.
+The contractors Incident Investigation process should determine the cause of the incident along with action items to prevent future incidents.
+This will be completed in a timely manner and forwarded to the Veren representative and the Veren Health & Safety advisor. - 6.
+Veren reserves the right to participate on a contractors' investigation team or to perform an independent investigation.
+All SIF and SIF potentials will be investigated by Veren Health & Safety Department. - 7.
 All applicable government agencies are to be notified according to the requirements of existing regulations.
-Veren Inc. must be notified prior to all government notifications. - 8.
-For greater certainty, Veren Inc. shall be responsible for all regulatory reporting required as a result of an incident noted in 1 above, unless Veren Inc. has delegated prime contractor status to contractor.
-Because Veren Inc. is obligated to make all required regulatory notifications in accordance with the timeframes outlined by the regulatory governing body or licensor, contractor will provide all assistance and information reasonably required by Veren Inc. to full its reporting duties, including those specifically enumerated in this Section 2.1.
+Veren must be notified prior to all government notifications. - 8.
+For greater certainty, Veren shall be responsible for all regulatory reporting required as a result of an incident noted above, unless Veren has delegated prime contractor status to contractor.
+Because Veren is obligated to make all required regulatory notifications in accordance with the timeframes outlined by the regulatory governing body or licensor, contractor will provide all assistance and information reasonably required by Veren to full its reporting duties, including those specifically enumerated in this section.

-3. First Aid, Medical and Emergency Response
+First Aid, Medical, and Emergency Response

-3.1 First Aid and Medical
+First Aid and Medical

-1. Contractors and subcontractors are required to have a properly trained first responder complete with all the required equipment and supplies for their work sites.
+Contractors and subcontractors are required to have a properly trained first responder complete with all the required equipment and supplies for their worksites.
 Contractors and subcontractors shall meet or exceed provincial requirements for first aid trained personnel.

-2. Veren Inc. shall provide emergency first aid service and emergency transportation when required by Provincial regulations.
+Veren shall provide emergency first aid service and emergency transportation when required by Provincial regulations.

-3.2 Emergency Response Plans
+Emergency Response Plans

-- 1. Contractors and subcontractor shall have a written plan or shall be familiar with and adhere to our written plan to handle all emergency situations that could arise on the site.
-This plan shall be effectively communicated to personnel and key response information affixed at strategic locations in the workplace (Use the Veren Inc. Site emergency plan template if required). - 2.
-Site Emergency Response Plan(s) must address the following, at a minimum: - a.
-Safe shutdown of all work activities. - b.
-Safe egress routes and safe areas identified (muster points). - c.
-Responsibilities of key individuals for emergency response. - d.
-Emergency phone numbers. - e.
-Communication plan for on-site and offsite communication requirements. - f.
-How and who has the authority to activate the Communication Plan. - g.
-Procedure to provide timely access to offsite medical services, along with best route directions. - 3.
-The Contractors' subcontractor's emergency response plan must seamlessly integrate with the Veren Inc. emergency response plan. - 4.
-The Contractor shall develop a Rescue Plan and provision for a rescue team to cover off all tasks that potentially could require rescue.
-(Confined Space / working from heights/ trenches).
+- 1. Contractors and subcontractor shall be familiar with and adhere to Veren's plan to handle all emergency situations that could arise on the site.
+This plan shall be effectively communicated to personnel and key response information affixed at strategic locations in the workplace. - 2.
+Site Emergency Response Plans (ERPs) must address the following, at a minimum:

+- a) Safe shutdown of all work activities. - b) Safe egress routes and safe areas identified (muster points). - c) Responsibilities of key individuals for emergency response. - d) Emergency phone numbers. - e) Communication plan for onsite and offsite communication requirements. - f) How and who has the authority to activate the ERP. - g) Procedure to provide timely access to offsite medical services, along with best route directions. - 3.
+The Contractor may have to develop a Rescue Plan and provision for a rescue team to cover off all tasks that potentially could require rescue.
+(Confined space / working from heights / trenches.)
+These will be reviewed and approved by Veren.

-3.3 Fire Prevention and Response
+Fire Prevention and Response

-The contractor working with Veren Inc.'s representative is responsible for developing a Fire Prevention Plan and providing initial response and control of any fires / explosions resulting from their activities.
-Contractors shall maintain, at the work site(s), adequate portable firefighting equipment in good working order, to fight and extinguish / control fire(s) caused by the contractors' activities.
+The contractor working with Veren's representative is responsible for providing initial response and control of any fires / explosions resulting from their activities.

+Contractors shall maintain, at the worksite(s), adequate portable firefighting equipment in good working order, to fight and extinguish / control fire(s) caused by the contractors' activities.

-Veren Inc. shall provide major firefighting equipment, dependent on the scope work and risk.
-Veren Inc. will follow all regulatory requirements and industry best practices when determining when major firefighting equipment should be on the Work site. (for more information see DACC IRP Volume #08 - Pumping of Flammable Fluids)
+Veren shall provide major firefighting equipment, dependent on the scope work and risk.
+Veren will follow all regulatory requirements and industry best practices when determining when major firefighting equipment should be on the Worksite.
+(For more information see DACC IRP Volume #08 - Pumping of Flammable Fluids.)

-3.4 Lessons Learned
+Lessons Learned